 - a.
-Approach the Associate Director or Programme Leader to discuss the concern. - b.
+Approach the Associate Director Early Childhood Education to discuss the concern. - b.
 If the concern is not resolved to the student's satisfaction it should be notified in writing to the Director responsible for the programme. - c.
-If the concern is not resolved to the student's satisfaction it should be notified in writing to the Deputy Dean. - d.
+If the concern is not resolved to the student's satisfaction it should be notified in writing to the Associate Dean, Initial Teacher Education. - d.
 If the concern is not resolved to the student's satisfaction it should be notified in writing to the Dean.